PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 by an array of column index (where A is 1) and row (e.g. `[2, 3]`), or as a CellAddress object (e.g. `new CellAddress('B3', /* optional */ $worksheet)`.

-## Setting a cell value by coordinate
+## Setting a cell value

-Setting a cell value by coordinate can be done using the worksheet's `setCellValue()` method.
+Setting a cell value can be done using the worksheet's `setCellValue()` method.

 ```php